ember-learn/cli-guides/guides/appendix/windows.md

 Although supported, Windows performance, at least by default, isn't as good as on Linux or MacOS.
 On a positive note, this story continues to improve.
-Both Microsoft, and the Ember CLI team continue to work on improving these developer ergonomics.
+Both Microsoft, and the ember-cli team continue to work on improving these developer ergonomics.

 #### What causes the build slowdown?